Kaga ikki: Kaga Rebellion

-Rule under Togashi Yasakuta and Taneyasu
+Rule under Yasutaka and Taneyasu

 After the overthrow of Togashi Masachika, Kaga became known as "the kingdom of peasants" and "hyakusho no motaru kuni " ("province ruled by peasants").
 However, the Kaga ikki were content to live under the rule of Masachika's uncle, Yasutaka.
-When, in 1493, Hosokawa Masamoto deposed shōgun Ashikaga Yoshitane, Yasakuta and Yoshitane fled to Kaga.
-Yasakuta then led several campaigns in an effort to restore the shōgun, including two invasions of Echizen: one in 1494 and another in 1504.
+When, in 1493, Hosokawa Masamoto deposed shōgun Ashikaga Yoshitane, Yasutaka and Yoshitane fled to Kaga.
+Yasutaka then led several campaigns in an effort to restore the shōgun, including two invasions of Echizen: one in 1494 and another in 1504.
 None of these campaigns featured ikki participation.
-However, after Yasakuta's death, the ikki asserted more control.
+However, after Yasutaka's death, the ikki asserted more control.
 They initiated two invasions, one in Etchū in 1506, and one in Echizen in 1508, both in support of ikki rebellions within those respective provinces.
 By the 1520s, the Kaga ikki had become the primary governmental faction within Kaga.

 Kaga civil war

 In 1531, the ikki control of Kaga was of such dominance that a conflict for leadership within the Hongan-ji embroiled the province in a civil war, often called the Daishō-Ikki, or Big League-Little League, war.
 A faction led by Renjun, a son of Rennyo, came to power in the Hongan-ji, and was hostile to the three main Kaga temples.
 In the resultant war, the three Kaga temples were backed by the Togashi clan, other powerful vassals, local Hongan-ji priests, and the ikki based in Echizen.
 Renjun was backed by many of the smaller temples and emerged victorious from the conflict when he brought in an Ikkō-Ikki army from Mikawa Province.
 Togashi Taneyasu was exiled, as were the other opposition leaders, and the position of shugo abolished.